 As in previous years, Five Films for Freedom will be returning to millions of screens worldwide.
 The event allows viewers at home to watch five selected short films from across the world absolutely free of charge.

 If you’d rather walk among friendly faces, there are live events of all kinds.
-The Big Gay Film Quiz will be returning on 23 March.
+The Big Gay Film Quiz will be returning on 22 March.
 Bring a team of four or come solo and join a team of fellow quiz enthusiasts.
-Tickets are £5.00.
+Tickets are £5.00 and include a welcome drink.

 Tickets for BFI Flare